techarts0/whale/README.md

 }

 ```
 Whale does not provide the finalizer annotation.
-You should implement the AutoClosable interface.
+You should implement the AutoCloseable interface.
 When the DI container is shutdown, the close method will be called automatically.

 ## 6. Web Application